 However, the WHO report acknowledges that "it is very likely that average [e-cigarette] use produces lower exposures to toxicants that combustible products", although the amount of risk reduction is currently unknown.

-Do they help smokers quit?
+Can e-cigarettes help smokers quit?

 As to whether they help people quit smoking, some studies have found they're as effective as conventional NRT products or even more so, while some have not.
 Nevertheless, there are plenty of anecdotal reports of people using e-cigarettes to wean themselves off smoking and eventually quit altogether.